blauerberg/drupalcms-codespaces-sandbox/README.md

 If you wish to run this repository via [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), make sure your host operating system has both VSCode and Docker Desktop installed.

-Then open VSCode, install the Remote-Containers extension, and choose “Open Folder in Container...” from the Command Palette.
-Select this repository, and you will be connected to a containerized environment for Drupal development.
+Then open VSCode, install the Remote-Containers extension, and choose Dev Containers: Rebuild and Reopen in Container” from the Command Palette.

 This approach ensures a consistent setup across different machines.